loco/wp-loco/readme.txt

 == Changelog ==

 = 2.4.4 =
+* Added download button to file info page
 * Fix for extracting plurals also used as singulars
 * Bumped WordPress version to 5.5.1

 = 2.4.3 =
 * Improved fix for default syncing of msgstr fields